 Start by attending one of the many pre-Summit courses.

 Next, come down early in the morning and have a leisurely breakfast while networking with other participants.

 Don’t plan to leave early.
 Plan to stay over Friday night and leave Saturday morning.

 3. That people love to share best practices.
-We had 10 Best Practice sharing sessions at the 2008 Summit that were focussed on allowing participants to share their knowledge with others.
-These were some of the highest rated sessions of the Summit because the calibre of the attendees at the Summit is so exceptional.
+We had 10 Best Practice sharing sessions at the 2008 Summit that were focused on allowing participants to share their knowledge with others.
+These were some of the highest-rated sessions of the Summit because the caliber of the attendees at the Summit is so exceptional.